xiaopv/xiaopv.github.io/_teaching/2021-spring-mat334.md

  * After each class, you should revise and improve your write-up for every problem of your homework to finally include it in your portfolio.
 Every exercise, proposition, lemma, theorem and corollary that we encounter is to be included in your portfolio.
 Each entry in the portfolio is intended to be complete and polished.
 Do not include scratch work.
 If you have written your homework using LaTeX, it would be much easier for your to revise it and further include it in the portfolio.

- * Each of us will develop her or his own mathematical voice in this class.
+ * Each of us will develop our own mathematical voice in this class.
 Not every solution will look the same.
 The form of the portfolio will be standardized.
 Each student will receive an electronic LaTeX template that you can use to create your own portfolio.
 Begin each write-up with the statement of an exercise, a proposition, a lemma, a theorem or a corollary, followed by your solution or proof.
 Some write-ups will be two lines long, others may be several pages.
 If you have done a perfect job in your homework, then you can just insert the LaTeX code into your portfolio.
 Though in most cases, you will have to improve your original work.

  * The portfolio will be checked three times: Thursday, February 25, Thursday, April 1, and Thursday, May 6, 2021, at the final exam.

- * Because you will have already know whether your solutions or proofs are correct or not by discussing them during presentations, portfolios will be graded solely on completeness and clarity.
+ * Because you will have already know whether your solutions or proofs are correct or not by discussing them during presentations, portfolios will be graded mostly on completeness and clarity.
 Clear and complete portfolios will earn a full mark, all others will be asked to resubmit within a week.
 Keep your portfolio current as you work, it will be too much effort to get it all organized and collated the night before it is due.

  * At the end of the semester, portfolios with three full marks will earn the full 30% possible.
 Two full marks will earn 20%, one full mark will earn 10% and no full marks will earn 0%.
 In the end, you will walk away with an organized and complete collection of your work on which you can look back with pride.